-It is an objective evidence that equipment or system and its ancillary systems correctly installed, working as expected and fit for intended use.General understanding taken from various guidelines
+Qualification is objective evidence that equipment or system and its ancillary systems correctly installed, working as expected, and fit for the intended use.General understanding taken from various guidelines

-It is collection and assessment of data from process design till commercial phase, which establishes objective evidence that a process can consistently deliver quality product.General understanding taken from various guidelines
+Validation is the collection and assessment of data from process design to commercial phase, which establishes objective evidence that a process can consistently deliver a quality product.General understanding taken from various guidelines

 Qualification term relates to instruments and equipment.
 This means instruments and equipment tend to qualify.